 Dr Jacki Liddle is a postdoctoral research fellow and occupational therapist currently working with the Asia-Pacific Centre for Neuromodulation.
 She focuses her research on quality of life, wellbeing, time use, activity and role participation in people’s daily lives.
 Particularly, Jacki Liddle’s interests lies in life transitions related to ageing and people living with neurological conditions.
 Researching the experiences related to retirement from driving for older adults led to the development of the UQDRIVE program, now known as CarFreeMe.

 Prof. Nancy Pachana

 Professor Nancy Pachana is a clinical psychologist, professor in UQ’s School of Psychology, and neuropsychologist who has received extensive specialist training assessing and treating older adults.
 Her main research interests include anxiety in later life, early assessment of dementia and driving safety and dementia.
 Among her many influential roles, she is the National Convener of the Australian Psychological Society’s Psychology and Ageing Interest Group, dedicated to furthering research and public policy relating to older adults in Australia.

 Prof. Geoffrey Mitchell

-Geoffrey Mitchell is Professor of General Practice and Palliative Care, and head of the University of Queensland’s MBBS Program at Ipswich.
-His main research interest is in the role of General Practitioners in palliative care.
-Most of Professor Mitchell’s impact is in influencing the conduct of palliative care in the community.
-He has had input into major policy initiatives at local, state and national levels.
-He also has an international reputation as a speaker in this area and initiated the International Primary Palliative Care Network.
+Geoffrey Mitchell is a former Professor of General Practice and Palliative Care, and the former head of the University of Queensland’s MBBS Program at Ipswich.
+His main research interests are in the role of General Practitioners in palliative care.
+Most of Professor Mitchell’s impact was in influencing the conduct of palliative care in the community.
+He also had input into major policy initiatives at local, state and national levels and initiated the International Primary Palliative Care Network.

 Prof. Elizabeth Beattie